Frequently Asked Questions

 Defence averages around 4000 applications each year.
 This is shortlisted to approximately 800 candidates who are invited to attend assessment centres across all streams around Australia.

-To be eligible to work in the Defence Department you MUST BE an Australian Citizen.
+To be eligible to work in the Defence Department you MUST BE an Australian Citizen (if you are a dual Australian citizen, you are eligible to apply for the Defence Graduate Program).
 Applicants applying for citizenship at the time of application must have gained citizenship three months prior to commencement of the program.

 It is a condition of employment in the Department of Defence that you obtain and maintain a security clearance.
 The level and requirements of obtaining the clearance vary depending upon your intended work area.
 See our information on eligibility for more information.